 Data from truck EDRs is downloadable, and information recorded by other onboard systems is kept for use in training or performance reviews or because of FMCSA requirements.
 As your attorneys, Morgan, Collins, Yeast & Salyer can submit a letter to the motor carrier advising that this information and records such as the trucker’s Hours of Service driving logs should be preserved as potential evidence in a claim.
 This demand ensures we can obtain evidence for our consultants to review as part of an accident investigation.
 The need to preserve evidence including trucking company records before the evidence is lost is an important reason to contact a knowledgeable truck accident attorney as soon as possible after an accident.

-Contact a Kentucky Truck Accident Lawyer
+Contact a Kentucky Truck Crash Lawyer

 If you’ve been in a commercial truck accident in Kentucky that you think was caused by a negligent truck driver, call the truck accident attorneys at Morgan, Collins, Yeast & Salyer.
 Let us review the details of the accident and discuss your rights to pursue compensation to help you recover from your injuries.
 The case review is free.